quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 ??x
 Yes, the debtor can offer to pay less than the full amount owed.
 However, for this to be legally binding, both parties must form a new contract (accord) where the creditor agrees to accept partial payment in satisfaction of the debt.

-For instance, if a painter has completed work worth $10,000 and the owner offers to pay $8,000 instead:
+For instance, if a painter has completed work worth $10,000 and the owner offers to pay$8,000 instead:
 ```java
 public class AccordSatisfactionExample {
     public boolean isAccordValid(double totalAmount, double offeredAmount) {